Housekeeping want to make dance music fun again

 The group's Facebook page describes their parties as "deep, funky, soulful tech and techno events".
 Indeed, HOUSEKEEPING's signature blend of tribal groove and techy percussion feels very much the perfect complement to the vibe of South African superstar DJ/producer Black Coffee, and so their 2018 residency at Hï Ibiza alongside him should come as no surprise.
 Keeping the terrace of that cavernous venue full while a larger-than-life artist commandeers the main room is no small feat, but when DJ Mag roll up to the show on a busy Saturday night, less than 24 hours after the dizzying cave party, we find a celebration in full swing in both rooms.

 Part of their appeal is likely born from the fact that HOUSEKEEPING didn’t start out as DJ/producers.
 Their objective has always been to curate a party environment full of joy, where the setting and pleasure of attendees come first and foremost, before any big name headliners.
 As a group of friends living in London, the guys bonded 10 years ago over a love of house music, and lamented the lack of accessible, high quality underground parties in London’s West End at the time.
 “It was missing the vibe that you had in a place like Ibiza,” Seb says.
-As aficionados, the group wanted to replicate both the music and the energy they were so drawn to, in the city where they all worked regular day jobs.
+The group wanted to replicate both the music and the energy they were so drawn to, in the city where they all worked regular day jobs.
 From that intention, HOUSEKEEPING was born as a party concept where the four friends hosted their own nights so that they could decorate the venues as they pleased and play the music they wanted to play.
 “Rather than spending money on a bunch of big-name DJs, we spent the money on production, sound and service, and just DJed ourselves."

-It was a risky fiscal move, but one that has clearly paid off.
+It was a risky move, but one that has clearly paid off.
 Their loyal following has since sprawled across London, Europe, and even into the Americas.
 From launching their own label, Housekeeping Records, and hosting sold-out parties at London concert venue KOKO, to their 2018 residency at Hï Ibiza with Black Coffee, gigs in Mykonos, Paris, Marbella, and a standout show with techno titans Pan-Pot at fabric, HOUSEKEEPING are keeping busy.
 A tour through South America earlier this year was followed by the group’s first foray into North America, with stops at DC’s Flash Factory alongside Guy Gerber and in Miami with Andhim and Art Department, and they assure us they’re suiting up for more dates in the States in the coming year.
 “It’s the perfect time to bring it to the US,” Seb insists of their party brand, “because you’ve got this resurgence of house music in New York, you’ve got loads of underground artists at Winter Music Conference in Miami, you’ve got Burning Man, which has just boomed over the last five years... a lot more people have been exposed to this kind of music and are coming to understand it.”

 Ultimately, what stands out above all else as we tag along with HOUSEKEEPING from party to party on a regular summer weekend in Ibiza is the relaxed lack of self-awarness that accompanies the crowds around them.
-It's refreshing, and it's exactly what the scene a good dose of, both overseas and in the US.
-After all, house music was created right here in North America by a subculture looking for an expressive outlet and freedom from social repression; it was always supposed to be about fun and wild escape, about losing yourself without caring, and about loving your neighbour - or fellow dancer, as it were - no matter their race, gender or class.
+It's refreshing, and exactly what the scene needs, both overseas and in the US.
+After all, house music was created right here in North America by a subculture looking for an expressive outlet and freedom from social repression; it was always supposed to be about fun and wild escape, about losing yourself without caring, and about loving your neighbour — or fellow dancer, as it were — no matter their race, gender or class.
 As the scene returns home to its roots, we can't help but hope that more groups like this one show up to play.
 We'll take unbridled joy and ribbons of color over hyper-exclusive melancholy all day.

 Copyright Thrust Publishing Ltd. Permission to use quotations from this article is granted subject to appropriate credit being given to www.djmag.com as the source.